NGI-TRUSTCHAIN/PECS/pecsi/policies/README.md

 ## Paranoia levels

 Within PECSi, the user will be able to choose between 5 presets "Paranoia Levels" and also create a new policy by operating on the GUI of PECSi.
-We are going to create 5 policy presets (in order of level of shared data):
+Here's the list of the 5 policy presets (in order of level of shared data):

 - **MAX**: quite all data shared, very-low level of privacy, max level of infotainment customization
 - **HIGH**: some basic adjustment of the amount of shared data, low level of privacy, high level infotainment customization